-Here the relative velocity between the rotating flux and static rotor conductor is the cause of electric current generation; hence as per Lenz's law the rotor will rotate in the same direction to reduce the cause i.e. the relative velocity.
+Here the relative speed between the rotating flux and static rotor conductor is the cause of current generation; hence as per Lenz’s law, the rotor will rotate in the same direction to reduce the cause, i.e., the relative velocity.

-Thus from the working principle of three phase induction motor it may observed that the rotor speed should not reach the synchronous speed produced by the stator.
-If the speeds equals, there would be no such relative velocity, so no emf induction in the rotor, & no current would be flowing, and therefore no torque would be generated.
-Consequently the rotor can not reach at the synchronous speed.
+Thus from the working principle of three phase induction motor, it may be observed that the rotor speed should not reach the synchronous speed produced by the stator.
+If the speeds become equal, there would be no such relative speed, so no emf induced in the rotor, and no current would be flowing, and therefore no torque would be generated.
+Consequently, the rotor cannot reach the synchronous speed.
 The difference between the stator (synchronous speed) and rotor speeds is called the slip.
 The rotation of the magnetic field in an induction motor has the advantage that no electrical connections need to be made to the rotor.